thenumbernine/hydro-cl-lua/README.md

 Then the Lua got out of hand until the C++ was doing nothing but managing strings.

-Now this project, lua-hydro-cl, pushes the middleman (C++) out completely.
+Now this project, hydro-cl-lua, pushes the middleman (C++) out completely.

 ### Dependencies